corda/corda/docs/source/platform-support-matrix.rst

 Our supported Operating System platforms are a subset of those supported by Java `8u172 <http://www.oracle.com/technetwork/java/javase/certconfig-2095354.html>`_.
 Production use of Corda Enterprise 3.0 is only supported on Linux OS, see details below.

+.. warning:: On all platforms listed below, only the **Oracle JDK 8 JVM 8u171\+** is supported.
+OpenJDK is not currently supported.

 Operating systems supported in production
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~